GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

-# Train and test a custom model with Form Recognizer
+# Build custom models with Form Recognizer

 **Form Recognizer** is a cognitive service that can extract key, value pairs of information from documents using optical character recognition (OCR).
 Form Recognizer has pre-built models for recognizing invoices, receipts, and business cards.
-The service also gives you the capability to create custom models, trained for your industry-specific forms.
+The service also gives you the capability to create custom models, trained to your industry-specific forms.
 We will build custom models in this exercise.

 ## Clone the repository for this course